Services

 “Mental health problems don’t define who you are.
 They are something you experience.
 You walk in the rain and you feel the rain, but, importantly, YOU ARE NOT THE RAIN.” - Matt Haig

-Olawale Adio-Oduola is a Board Certified Psychiatric Mental Health Nurse Practitioner with training in treating patients with psychiatric disorders across lifespan and across practice settings, from hospitals to outpatient clinics.
-He has extensive experience working with psychiatric consultation services, Federal Qualified Health Centers, and private practices.
-His educational training was completed at Prairie View A&M and University of Texas Health Science Center- Houston, respectively.
+Olawale Adio-Oduola is a Board Certified Psychiatric Mental Health Nurse Practitioner who provides compassionate, evidence-based care across the lifespan, drawing on extensive experience in settings from hospitals to outpatient clinics.
+He has specialized experience in psychiatric consultation services, community health at Federally Qualified Health Centers, and private practice.
+Trained at Prairie View A&M University and UT Health Science Center – Houston, he is committed to a holistic approach to mental health that prioritizes individualized, comprehensive care.

 FAVORITE QUOTE: